from dice to address

 If you try to import this WIF into Sparrow, for example, you see that the address it derives is the same we did:

-importing our WIF into Sparrow Wallet
+Importing our WIF into Sparrow Wallet

-importing our WIF into Sparrow Wallet
+Importing our WIF into Sparrow Wallet

 Conclusion